-- 1. Comprehensive examination - 2.
-Major Project: Thesis, Portfolio or Lecture Recital
+- 1. Comprehensive examination

+- 2. Major Project

+- PRAXIS II Examinations

+Music Content and Instruction

+Principles of Teaching and Learning (PLT)

-MASTER OF MUSIC DEGREE IN MUSIC EDUCATION WITH INITIAL CERTIFICATION VOCAL/CHORAL EMPHASIS
+MASTER OF MUSIC DEGREE IN MUSIC EDUCATION WITH INITIAL CERTIFICATION INSTRUMENTAL EMPHASIS

-This degree is designed for persons who hold a Bachelor's degree in Music with an emphasis in voice or piano which does not qualify them for certification and who wish to earn both a Master of Music in Music Education and certification to teach music in the public schools.
+This degree is designed for persons who hold a Bachelor's degree in Music which does not qualify them for certification and who wish to earn both a Master of Music in Music Education and certification to teach music in the public schools.
 Graduates of this program are qualified to pursue doctoral work in music education.

 Entrance Requirements

-- Undergraduate Music Degree - Pass an entering audition to verify performance competency in voice or piano - Successful completion of the Praxis I examination
+- Undergraduate Music Degree

+- Pass an entering audition to verify performance competency

+- Successful completion of the Praxis I examination

+STUDENT LEARNING OUTCOMES:

 - The student will use the piano and or guitar as a tool to effectively demonstrate musical concepts and to play accompaniments and demonstrate music skills and concepts effectively with her voice. - The student will apply her knowledge of content, methodologies, philosophies, materials, technologies, and curriculum development in the creation of lesson plans. - 3.
-The student will effectively lead performance-based instruction in K-12 classrooms. - 4.
-Students will be able to articulate perspectives on contemporary issues and problems in music education, will be able to conduct research on problems in music education and to interpret the research of others, and will be able to apply knowledge of current methods and materials in the teaching of K-12 students.
+The student will effectively lead performance-based instruction in K-12 classroom. - The student will teach K-12 students effectively on beginning band, string, and percussion instruments, and competently demonstrate those instruments to beginning students. - 5.
+Students will be able to articulate perspectives on contemporary issues and problems in music education, will be able to conduct research into problems in music education and to interpret the research of others, and will be able to apply knowledge of current methods and materials in the teaching of K-12 students.
 Prerequisite Courses: